-I used mascarpone, an Italian cream cheese.
+To make these incredibly tender gluten free cream cheese biscuits, I prefer to use mascarpone, an Italian cream cheese.
 It’s lightly sweet and has a bit more depth of flavor than traditional cream cheese.
-Most regular markets carry it these days.
-But if it sounds too fancypants to you, I totally get that.
-Just use Philly.
+But if you don’t have mascarpone available to you or just prefer a straight-up cream cheese, use that.
 You really can’t go wrong with Philly Cream Cheese.

 Whichever road you take, these should be soft and flaky.
 And buttery.
 And crispity crunchity on the edges.